SauravKanchan/NewsAPI/README.md

 ## Solution

-This project queries the newsapi at a regular interval (currently at 10 mins) and logs the reponse to a JSON file.
+This project queries the newsapi at a regular interval and logs the reponse to a JSON file.
 This json file is then committed and pushed to github.
 Now one can get the latest news from this json instead of newsapi.

 ## Pros